Education system aims to uplift all, by starting from young

 He added that the Government intervenes early in order to preserve social mobility.

-At present, Singapore is making substantial investments in pre-school education to ensure children of all income groups can benefit from quality programmes, he said in a speech yesterday at the Institute of Policy Studies' Singapore Perspectives conference.
+At present, Singapore is making substantial investments in pre-school education to ensure children of all income groups can benefit from quality programmes, he said in a speech on Monday (Jan 25) at the Institute of Policy Studies' Singapore Perspectives conference.

 It is also looking further upstream, at the prenatal stage, where the well-being of a pregnant mother can have lasting effects on a child's development.